tj/n/README.md

     export N_PREFIX=$HOME/.n
     export PATH=$N_PREFIX/bin:$PATH

 If you want to store the downloads under a different location, use `N_CACHE_PREFIX`.
-This does *not* affect the currently active node version.
+This does _not_ affect where the active node version is installed.

 `n` defaults to using xz compressed Node.js tarballs for the download if it is likely tar on the system supports xz decompression.
 You can override the automatic choice by setting an environment variable to zero or non-zero: